from atai.core import *atai

 import fastcore.all as fc

-from functools import partial
+from functools import partialLoad Protein Solubility

 This example uses the dataset from the DeepSol paper by Khurana et al. which was obtained at https://zenodo.org/records/1162886.
-It consists of amino acid sequences of peptides along with solubility labels that are 1
+It consists of amino acid sequences of peptides along with solubility labels that are 1 if the peptide is soluble and 0 if the peptide is insoluble.

-= open('sol_data/train_src', 'r').read().splitlines()
+train_sqs = open('sol_data/train_src', 'r').read().splitlines()

-train_sqs = list(map(int, open('sol_data/train_tgt', 'r').read().splitlines()))
+train_tgs = list(map(int, open('sol_data/train_tgt', 'r').read().splitlines()))

-= open('sol_data/val_src', 'r').read().splitlines()
+valid_sqs = open('sol_data/val_src', 'r').read().splitlines()

-valid_sqs = list(map(int, open('sol_data/val_tgt', 'r').read().splitlines()))
+valid_tgs = list(map(int, open('sol_data/val_tgt', 'r').read().splitlines()))

 'MAHHHHHHMSFFRMKRRLNFVVKRGIEELWENSFLDNNVDMKKIEYSKTGDAWPCVLLRKKSFEDLHKLYYICLKEKNKLLGEQYFHLQNSTKMLQHGRLKKVKLTMKRILTVLSRRAIHDQCLRAKDMLKKQEEREFYEIQKFKLNEQLLCLKHKMNILKKYNSFSLEQISLTFSIKKIENKIQQIDIILNPLRKETMYLLIPHFKYQRKYSDLPGFISWKKQNIIALRNNMSKLHRLY'],